 |E||Very high risk||Very large tumor that is affecting eye structure and function; higher chance of spread|

 Most children with retinoblastoma can be cured.
-The main factor that influences patient survival is whether the tumor has spread outside of the eye.
-If it is localized to the eye, the prognosis is excellent.
-If the cancer has spread to other parts of the body, the illness becomes more difficult to treat.
+The main factor that influences a child’s survival is whether the tumor has spread outside of the eye.
+If it is localized to the eye, the prognosis for patient survival is excellent.
+If the cancer has spread to other parts of the body, the illness becomes harder to treat.

 Several factors influence the outlook for a patient’s treatment and recovery:

 Patients with cancer confined to the eye have survival rates >95% with treatment.
-If the cancer has spread to the eye socket (orbit), lymph nodes, bone marrow, bones or liver, patients have survival rates >80% with intensive chemotherapy, autologous stem cell rescue, and radiation therapy.
-When cancer has spread to the spinal fluid or other parts of the brain at the time of diagnosis, the prognosis is less favorable (<50% survival).
+If the cancer has spread to the eye socket (orbit), lymph nodes, bone marrow, bones, or liver, patients have survival rates of about 80% with intensive chemotherapy, autologous stem cell rescue, and radiation therapy.
+When cancer has spread to the brain or cerebrospinal fluid at the time of diagnosis, the prognosis is usually poor (<10% survival).

-In the treatment of patients with retinoblastoma, patient survival is not always the same thing as “eye survival.”
-The group or classification of the tumor affects prognosis for saving the eye.
-When tumors are grouped A – C, the eyes and vision are easier to save.
-Tumors that have broken apart inside the eye with vitreous seeding (Group D or E) are the most difficult to treat.
+In treating retinoblastoma, patient survival is not always the same thing as “eye survival.”
+The group or classification of the tumor affects whether the eye can be saved.
+When tumors are grouped A – C, the eye and vision are easier to save.
+Tumors that have broken apart inside the eye with vitreous seeding (Group D or E) are hardest to treat.

 The therapies used to treat retinoblastoma depend on whether the tumor affects one eye (unilateral) or both eyes (bilateral), the extent of disease within the eye, and whether the tumor has spread to other places in and around the eye.
 Doctors will also consider other factors including: